Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/deploy-website-github-actions/guide.en-gb.md

 #### Create a GitHub repository

-To create a GitHub repository, follow the steps on the Create a repository page in the [GitHub official documentation](https://docs.github.com/gb/en/repositories/creating-and-managing-repositories/creating-a-new-repository){.external}.
+To create a GitHub repository, follow the steps from the "Create a repository" page of the [GitHub official documentation](https://docs.github.com/gb/en/repositories/creating-and-managing-repositories/creating-a-new-repository){.external}.

-#### Initialize upload on the VPS
+#### Initialize the Git repository on the VPS

 1\.
 Log in to your VPS via SSH: